- The average cost of car insurance in Idaho is $1,901 a year or $158 per month, based on our data analysis.

 - In Idaho, driving incidents can significantly increase premiums, with a speeding ticket raising rates by up to 37%, a DUI raising rates by 77%, and an at-fault accident by up to 52%.

-Keep reading to learn how car insurance works in Idaho and how much you need.
+Keep reading to learn how auto insurance in Idaho works and how much insurance you need.

 How much is car insurance in Idaho?